peterthoeny/web-ide-bridge/README.md

 - ✅ **End-to-End:** Complete user workflows and multi-user scenarios

 ### 4. Install Desktop Application

+The desktop app is implemented using [Tauri](https://tauri.app/) for native performance and minimal resource usage.
+The frontend is vanilla JavaScript, HTML, and CSS.

 #### Option A: Download Pre-built Binaries
 Download and install the Web-IDE-Bridge desktop application for your platform: